 - Short-Haul Exception: A driver is exempt from the requirements of FMSCA’s §395.8 and §395.11 if the driver operates within a 150 air-mile radius of the normal work reporting location, and the driver doesn’t exceed a maximum duty period of 14 hours

 Please note there are other stipulations when violating “out-of-service” orders that could be better explained when speaking with one of our experienced CDL Lawyers.
 Give us a call today to get started on your case, we will listen to your side of the story, gather all the details, and craft a defense strategy suited to your situation.
-In addition to Orlando, we have offices in Tampa, Jacksonville, Ocala, Lakeland, Kissimmee, Sanford, Melbourne, and Daytona Beach.
-Contact us today for your free consultation.
+In addition to Orlando, we also have locations in: Kissimmee, Sanford, Melbourne, Daytona Beach, Ocala, Lakeland, Tampa, Fort Myers, Sarasota, Miami, Jacksonville.
+Give us a call today for your Free Consultation, we have payment plans available.